Cilantro-Bean-Sprout Salad | Sprossensalat mit Koriander

 Cherry Blossom's Table - Sprout Salad with Cilantro

-This salad may be made up to 4 hours ahead and served either cold or at room temperature - perfect summer dish.
+This dish can be made up to 4 hours ahead and tastes delicious either chilled or at room temperature.

 Alissa